adeposting/notes/_pages/2025/06/03/automatically-set-cue-points-in-rekordbox-on-macos.md

   Your browser does not support the video tag.
 </video>

-This article describes a JavaScript-based automation script for Rekordbox that helps DJs automatically set memory cues and hot cues for their tracks.
+This article describes a JavaScript-based automation script for Rekordbox that helps DJs automatically set memory cues, hot cues, and beatgrids for their tracks.
 The script is particularly useful for batch processing multiple tracks in a playlist, saving time and ensuring consistent cue point placement.

 ## Prerequisites